ReedOei/Pecan/README.md

 ## Editor Setup

-Currently, the only "supported" editor is Vim, via a syntax file (`pecan.vim`) in this repository.
+Currently, the only supported editor is Vim, via a syntax file (`pecan.vim`) in this repository.